How To Find Players?

 Name Length Filter

-Using this filter, the bot will only find players with the name providedlength:
+Using this filter, the bot will only find players with the name provided length:/len:.

 !command japanese len: 6 clan: JAPAN TOWER